Ottawa station: Station facilities

 The station is staffed and offers ticket sales, checked baggage and checkroom service, bicycle box service, an ATM, a cafe/restaurant, vending machines, wifi (in the station and business lounge), telephones and washrooms.

 A Via Rail business lounge is located in the southeast corner of the station, adjacent to the tracks.
-Services include a business centre with computers and a selection of magazines, free newspapers and non-alcoholic beverages.
-Access is restricted to business class travellers for a maximum of two hours.
+Services include free Wi-Fi, HD television screens with news broadcasts, non-alcoholic beverages and free access to PressReader digital reading materials.
+Lounge access is restricted to business class travellers for a maximum of two hours prior to departure and two hours after arrival.

-The station's entrance, ticket office, washrooms and platforms are wheelchair accessible and a wheelchair lift is available to assist with boarding.
-Courtesy wheelchairs are provided and curbside assistance is also available on advance request.
+The station's entrance, ticket office, washrooms and platforms are wheelchair accessible, and a wheelchair lift is available to assist with boarding.
+Courtesy wheelchairs are provided, and curbside assistance is also available upon advance request.
 A service animal relief area is located near the station entrance.

+Trains embark at one standard-level side platform and three low-level island platforms on five tracks.
+The platforms are connected to the main building via an underground walkway, which is accessible by a circular ramp, elevator, or escalator.
+The tracks are bordered on the south by offices of the Canada Revenue Agency, surface parking lots and low-rise commercial buildings located on Terminal Avenue.

+Intercity coach buses serve three bus platforms in front of the station entrance in a dedicated bus lane.